lamdu/hypertypes/README.md

 newtype Fix f = Fix (f Fix)
 ```

-We can then use useful combinators from `recursion-schemes` for folding and conversion.
+We can then use useful combinators from `recursion-schemes` for folding and processing of `Expr`s.

 [`unification-fd`](http://hackage.haskell.org/package/unification-fd)
 is a good example for the power of this approach.
 It implements unification for ASTs,
 where it uses the parameterization to store unification variables standing for terms.

-We can also use rich fix-points which store several different fix-points within, like the `Diff` fixpoint:
+In constrast to the HKD approach, we can also use rich fix-points which store several different fix-points within, like the `Diff` fixpoint:

 ```Haskell
 data Diff f